 Being part of the community:

 Volunteering is eventually about helping and creating a positive presence on the lives of others and helping them to achieve their well-being.
 Many of us take our present societies for granted.
-Volunteering is a great way to give back to the society some of the benefits that it has given to us.
+Volunteering is a great way to give back to society some of the benefits that it has given to us.

 Motivation and a sense of achievement: